Were they amortizing?

 He shows clearly that the 1958 Edsel wagon was based on the 1957 Ford wagon, with an easy bolt-on gimmick under the taillight.
 He doesn’t say (and maybe wasn’t noticing) that the ’58 FORD wagon was different from the ’57 FORD.

 Here’s the ’58 Edsel, ’57 Ford and ’58 Ford wagons.
 Ford added an oval shape to the ’58, which was more than just a bolt-on.
-The underlying sheetmetal of the fender and tailgate was significantly different, along with the hinges, latches, weatherstrip and wiring.
+The underlying sheetmetal was significantly different and much fatter with a shelf on top of the tailgate, along with the hinges, latches, weatherstrip and wiring.
 These dual ovals didn’t please Ford loyalists who expected the iconic round taillight.

-Using the ’58 sheetmetal in parallel with the ’58 Ford would seem like the normal way to do a brand variant.
-Here’s an Edsel sedan along with my crudely photoshopped Edsel wagon.
-This wagon would have been a closer match to the Edsel sedan, with the same shape turned upside down.
+Here’s an Edsel sedan along with my crudely photoshopped Edsel wagon based on a ’58 Ford.
+This taillight would have been a closer match to the Edsel sedan taillight, with the same shape turned upside down.

-Best guess: Ford must have been using up leftover ’57 wagon parts for the low-volume Edsel wagons, amortizing a sunk cost.
+Best guess: Ford must have been using up leftover ’57 wagon bodies for the low-volume Edsel wagons, amortizing a sunk cost.